Fluent Math Logo X symbol

 Use asWeb App

-Teachers, simply share the link with your class and let everyone practice individually for 5 minutes every morning and afternoon.
+Teachers, simply share the link with your class and let everyone practice individually for 5 minutes every morning and afternoon for a week or two.
 You will see results in no time!

 Explore the Formative Assessment menu option to gain insights into the learning journey and identify challenges.
 It is a powerful tool for discovering the need for intervention and understanding the root cause of potential problems.